over-engineer/link-verification-for-mastodon/readme.txt

 == Frequently Asked Questions ==

+= What’s my Mastodon username? =

+A Mastodon account is formed like an email account: `@name@some.mastodon.instance`.
+You need to enter the whole thing (including your instance) in the plugin’s settings.

 = Where can I report any bugs and/or request additional features? =

 If you have spotted any bugs, or would like to request additional features from the plugin, please [file an issue](https://github.com/over-engineer/link-verification-for-mastodon/issues).